History of Wendy Williams in Timeline

 In 1986, Wendy Williams graduated from Northeastern University with a Bachelor of Arts degree in communication and a minor in journalism.

-On November 1, 1987, Wendy Williams began working as a weekend fill-in at New York City's WQHT.
+On November 1, 1987, Wendy Williams started as a weekend fill-in on New York City's WQHT.

-In May 1990, Wendy Williams got a permanent morning position at WRKS after WBLS began poaching employees.
+In May 1990, WRKS gave Wendy Williams a non-compete clause and permanent morning position after WBLS began poaching its employees.
+She joined Jeff Foxx and Spider Webb as part of the station's "Wake-Up Club".

 In April 1991, WRKS moved Wendy Williams to host the evening drive time slot.